 Hot rolled steel, though, doesn’t have the best quality.
 It shrinks slightly during the cooling process.
 This leaves the metal with internal stresses.
 The results are non-uniform measurements and some distortions.
 The material’s dimensional tolerances can vary between 2…5%.
 Also, the surface has a scaly finish.
 This is a kind of oxide that forms at high temperatures, known as mill scale.

-It is easy to identify hot rolled products by touching the surface because of the uneven finish but it is also lacking an oily film.
+It is easy to identify hot rolled products by touching the surface because of the uneven finish, but it also lacks an oily film.
 With steel bars, the corners are rounded.

 Hot Rolled Steel Uses